Siyabonga-Gregory/usebeforeunload/README.md

-# Display default pop up when user closes the browser.
+# Display default pop up when user closes the tab/browser.

 If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com